 Maintain a daily radio log of concerns reported by the drivers.
 As a minimum, the log will include accidents/incidents, fights, injuries, safety issues, conflicts with family members, and vehicle breakdowns.
 A copy of the log will be provided to the Administrator as requested.

-Coordinate with bus drivers and the Route Coordinators to keep the Master Route Description file (this file is a compilation of all the bus routes) up to date and ensure that drivers have the most AM & PM current route description in the driver’s logbook.
+Coordinate with bus drivers and the Route Coordinators to keep the Master Route Description file (this file is a compilation of all the bus routes) up to date and ensure that drivers have the most up to date AM & PM current route description in the driver’s logbook.

 Complete all reports and maintain records as required by the administration.

-Input temporary bus changes on the On-Screen (Daily Vehicle Override) system for the AM and PM routes.

 Coordinate with Bus drivers in the development of a route coverage plan.
 Double check plan and/or assist the other dispatchers in reviewing the plan for accuracy.

 Minimize the double runs as much as possible during the morning routes.